 Blue Ridge, GA

-The Christmas spirit takes hold of Columbus, Georgia before the leaves even begin to fall.
-This inviting Southern town is located 100 miles Southwest of Atlanta, borders the state of Alabama and is the home of The Ludy Christmas Spectacular.
+The Christmas spirit takes hold of Columbus, Georgia, before the leaves even begin to fall.
+This inviting Southern town is the home of The Ludy Christmas Spectacular.
 The Ludy family starts decorating in August and mesmerizes guests from both near and far with their 155,000 lights.
 The show stopping home was featured on ABC’s “The Great Christmas Light Fight.”
-Also, be sure to stop by the Annual Bi-City Christmas Parade on December 3. www.VisitColumbusGa.com
+On December 3, the Annual Bi-City Christmas Parade pulls out all of the stops as it marches through town.
+On the same day, Historic Columbus celebrates the holidays through music, history and architecture with the 2017 Holiday Home Tour.
+While in town, glide your way into making more Christmas memories that last at the Columbus Georgia Ice Rink. www.VisitColumbusGa.com.

 Martin County, FL